DonovanLoSg/forexbacktesting/README.md

 There not really that much reading on this site.

-But I have still chosen fonts that enhance readibilty.
+But I have still chosen fonts that enhance readability.

 They are Open Sans, Verdana and san-serif.